vladigleba/vladigleba.github.io/source/_posts/2014-08-07-provisioning-a-rails-server-using-chef-part-2-writing-the-recipes.markdown

 ## Installing Node.js

 Next order of business is installing Node.js.
-Create a `nodejs.rb` file with the following code:
+Add the following code into a new file called `nodejs.rb`:

 ``` ruby nodejs.rb
 # variables for node.js